 How to choose outdoor furniture that’s right for you

-Living and entertaining used to take place primarily inside of your home.
+Living and entertaining used to take place primarily inside your home.
 Sure, you had to mow your lawn and maintain a modicum of landscaping for curb appeal, but it was more for aesthetics than anything else.
 Today, however, the growing in-outdoor lifestyle has migrated more activity outside and small homeowners can up the value of their property by enhancing outdoor spaces [Less, Birdson & Marion (1983)].
 Furnishing areas beyond the four walls is more important than ever and choosing the right patio furniture can be difficult if you don’t know what to consider.
 Exterior design is similar to interior decorating, but there are additional factors that you should keep in mind.

 Function & Usage – How are you going to use your outdoor patio furniture?

 Do you plan to host catered soirees and seat guests at a patio dining set with an expandable dining table and armchairs?
-Or do you just want to hang out with friends on a big comfy couch and lounge chairs with a coffee table for games and snacks?
+Or do you just want to hang out with friends on a big comfy couch and lounge chairs with a coffee table for a casual drink, games and snacks?
 Perhaps you simply want to enjoy the sun on a leisurely warm Summer’s day on a chaise lounge with a cool drink by your side.
 Whatever the purpose, it’s a good idea to begin your planning with a list of what you want to do.
 Think about what pieces of furniture might be needed and how many people you want to accommodate.

 Location & Specs – What is your outdoor area like?

 Type of space